web2project/web2project.github.io/_modules/files.md

 ## Module Overview

+Once your project begins, you will likely want to attach information from individual files.
+Common additions are contracts, requirements, technical specifications, relevant standards, or any of a plethora of other things.
+While these can be handled in a third-party Document Management System or a wiki, it is often better to have a single location for pulling all this information together into a single interface for review, comment, update, or perusal.

 The File Repository in web2Project is a well organized dynamic module for maintaining your assets that are associated with [Projects](/modules/projects.html), [Task](/modules/tasks.html), or the [Calendar](/modules/calendar.html).
 The files module appears in the main navigation by default, but you can also access files via projects, project designer, and task.

 In the web2Project file repository you can: